-- ☐ When a student, teacher, or staff member tests positive for COVID-19 and has exposed others at the school, IMMEDIATELY implement the following steps: - 1.
-If notified of a case in a student, teacher, or staff member, they must be excluded throughout their isolation period.
+- □ When a student, teacher, or staff member tests positive for COVID-19 and has exposed others at the school, IMMEDIATELY implement the following steps: - If notified of a case in a student, teacher, or staff member, they must be excluded throughout their isolation period.
 Any household members (siblings, etc.) must also be excluded during their quarantine period.
-Advise parents, teachers, and staff members of DPH's home isolation criteria: https://dph.georgia.gov/isolation-contact.
-The student, teacher, or staff member may not return to the facility until they fulfill DPH's "Return to School and Child Care Guidance After COVID-19 Illness or Exposure." - 2.
-Was the case(s) contagious while in the facility [two (2) days before onset of symptoms or two (2) days before the test specimen was collected (if no symptoms)]? - No ➡ No further action after excluding the case and household members - Yes →(specific recommendations below) - Identify all close contacts - Plan to temporarily close all areas the person was in while contagious until cleaning is done - 3.
-Identify close contacts:
+Advise parents, teachers, and staff members of DPH's home isolation criteria: https://dph.georgia.gov/document/document/returnschool- guidance/download.
+The student, teacher, or staff member may not return to the facility until they fulfill DPH's "Return to School and Child Care Guidance After COVID-19 Illness or Exposure".

+- 2. Was the case(s) contagious while at school [two (2) days before onset of symptoms or two (2) days before the test specimen was collected (if no symptoms)]? - No $\rightarrow$ No further action after excluding the case and household members - Yes → (specific recommendations below) - o Identify all close contacts - Plan to temporarily close all areas the person was in while contagious until cleaning is done - 3.
+Identify close contacts: - If the close contact is fully vaccinated, they do not need to quarantine - If the close contact is not fully vaccinated see the following: